curiousoffice/playbook/README.rst

 We have some security guidelines in order to keep confidential information safe.

 - We set passwords on computer for boot up and sleep
-- We never send passwords using email
+- We never send passwords using email, we use `1Password <https://sophilabs.1password.com>`_
 - We create safe passwords
 - We do not leave our laptop, computer, phone, or papers lying around unprotected
 - We limit access to sophilabs networks and communication channels, email and phones